KhaelK138/KhaelK138.github.io/markdown/RedTeaming.md

       - Upload shell to `/etc/cron.hourly/locate`, `touch -d "12 Jul 2024" /etc/cron.hourly/locate` to make it non-sus, and `chattr +i /etc/cron.hourly/locate`
         - Has to start with a `#!/bin/bash`
   - Windows:
+    - When installing the exes, make sure to use `-o` with `iwr` or we'll just get the HTTP connection info lmfao
     - Scheduled tasks: `persistence install --method schtask --name "WindowsUpdate" --interval 600 --hidden`
     - Registry (run on login?): `persistence install --method registry --name svchost`
     - WMI: `persistence install --method wmi --name "WindowsWMIUpdate"`